CodeBnB/codebnb/docs/project-documentation.md

-# Developer-Friendly Code Marketplace - Project Documentation
+# CodeBnB - Project Documentation

 ## Vision

-Create a modern, developer-centric marketplace for code, scripts, themes, and digital assets that prioritizes fairness, transparency, and exceptional user experience.
+Create "Airbnb for code" - a modern, developer-centric marketplace for code, scripts, themes, and digital assets that prioritizes fairness, transparency, and exceptional user experience.

 ## Core Principles